 - Providing access to exercise facilities on-site or introducing wellness benefits across the workforce

 It seems obvious (and is supported by research) that raising a family can help develop skills like negotiation, conflict resolution, patience and multitasking; all of the skills that are essential in high performing and high-pressured work roles.
-Supporting new parents back into the workforce – a no-brainer?
+Supporting new parents back into the workforce should therefore be a no-brainer?

 By Tara Henderson